 DMI offers internal merit based scholarships for those who submit a portfolio.
 DMI also offers an additional need based Scholarship for Worthy Students.
 DMI will review student aid reports generated by the Free Application for Federal Student Aid (FAFSA), and will award scholarships to applicants with an Expected Family Contribution (EFC) of zero, and who qualify for dependent status.

 Dependents are typically single and not supporting other dependents, although there are various exceptions for other circumstances.
-Additionally, applicants must meet academic standards including a minimum high school GPA of 2.0, an ACT score of 16 (to be considered for a need based scholarship) and achieve a 75% or 85% on the ISD or AVEI placement exams.
+Additionally, applicants must meet academic standards including a minimum high school GPA of 2.0, an ACT score of 16 (to be considered for a need based scholarship) and achieve a 75% or 85% on the Game Development or Digital Animation & VFX placement exams.

 These statistics are national averages and can vary based on many factors such as location.
 Students should do their own research about their intended market and field.